 New York, Philadelphia

-Mitchell Golner is the Managing Partner of DreamIt Ventures Israel.
-He is the pioneering force behind the DreamIt Israel program; a hi-tech business manager, advisor, and angel investor.
+Mitchell Golner is a Venture Partner with DreamIt Ventures and was the pioneering force behind the DreamIt Israel program.
+He is a hi-tech business manager, advisor, and angel investor who actively helps with DreamIt recruiting efforts.

 In 2009, Mitchell founded Tangramix, Ltd., a strategic advisory firm focused on providing business advisory services to companies in Israel.
 Previously, he was based in China as the business manager for Zoran’s Consumer DVD business, with over $130M in annual sales worldwide.